 During the first quarter of 2014, two new foreign exchange mechanisms ("SICAD I" and "SICAD II") became available in Venezuela.
 As of March 31, 2014, we determined it would be most appropriate to utilize the SICAD I rate, which was approximately 10.7 bolivars per U.S. dollar.
 As a result, we incurred a \$14.7 million charge related to the translation of our monetary assets in Venezuela.
 During the second quarter, we determined that it would be most appropriate to use the SICAD II rate, which is approximately 50 bolivars per U.S. dollar, as we had still not received any approvals under SICAD I. The remeasurement of our net monetary assets and liabilities denominated in bolivars as a result of this change resulted in a foreign exchange loss of \$25.3 million during the three months ended June 30, 2014.
 During the first quarter of 2015, Venezuela announced that it merged its SICAD I and SICAD II mechanisms into a single mechanism ("SICAD"), which is 12 bolivars per U.S. dollar, and it announced a new foreign exchange mechanism ("SIMADI"), which utilizes a variable exchange rate that was approximately 193 bolivars per U.S. dollar as of March 31, 2015.
 During the first quarter, we determined it would be most appropriate to utilize the SIMADI rate.
-The remeasurement of our net monetary assets and liabilities denominated in bolivars as a result of this change resulted in a foreign exchange loss of \$10.2 million during the first quarter of 2015.
-As of March 31, 2015, cash and cash equivalents in Venezuela were \$2.4 million.
+The remeasurement of our net monetary assets and liabilities denominated in bolivars as a result of this change resulted in a foreign currency exchange loss of \$10.2 million during the first quarter of 2015.
+As of June 30, 2015, cash and cash equivalents in Venezuela were \$2.6 million.
+Based on the amount of cash we have in this market and the actions we have taken to date, we believe the risks in this market have largely been mitigated.

 We typically fund the cash requirements of our operations in the U.S. through intercompany charges for products, license fees and corporate services.
 However, in some markets such as Mainland China, where we have lower intercompany charges, we may be unable to repatriate cash from current operations in the form of dividends until we file the necessary statutory financial statements for the relevant period.
 We currently have in place an intercompany loan arrangement, which allows us to access a portion of available cash in Mainland China pending our repatriation of dividends.
-As of March 31, 2015, we had \$62.6 million in cash denominated in Chinese RMB.
+As of June 30, 2015, we had \$75.3 million in cash denominated in Chinese RMB.
 We currently plan to repatriate undistributed earnings from our non-U.S. operations as necessary, considering the cash needs of our non-U.S. operations and the cash needs of our U.S. operations for dividends, stock repurchases, capital investments, debt repayment and strategic transactions.
-In all but two jurisdictions, we have not designated our investments as indefinitely reinvested, but rather have these funds available for our operations in the U.S. as needed.
+Except for partial indefinite reinvestment in two jurisdictions, we have not designated our investments as indefinitely reinvested, but rather have these funds available for our operations in the U.S. as needed.
 Any repatriation of non-U.S. earnings requires payment of U.S. taxes in accordance with applicable U.S. tax rules and regulations.
 Accordingly, we have accrued the necessary U.S. taxes related to the funds that are not indefinitely reinvested.